tekknolagi/tekknolagi.github.com/_posts/2025-03-30-compiler-effects.md

 layout: post
 ---

 Compilers like to keep track of each IR instruction's *effects*.
+An instruction's effects vary wildly from having no effects at all, to writing a specific variable, to completely unknown (writing all state).

+Different compilers represent and track these effects differently.
+I've been thinking about how to represent these effects all year, so I have been doing some reading.
+In this post I will give some summaries of the landscape of approaches.
+Please feel free to suggest more.

+## Some background

-This effect tracking is similar to the programming language notion of algebraic effects in type systems, but internally, compilers keep track of way more fine-grained effects.
-Thes effects indicate what instructions can be re-ordered, duplicated, or removed entirely.
+Internal IR effect tracking is similar to the programming language notion of algebraic effects in type systems, but internally, compilers keep track of finer-grained effects.
+These effects indicate what instructions can be re-ordered, duplicated, or removed entirely.

 For example, consider the following pseodocode for some made-up language that stands in for a snippet of compiler IR: